colah/ByronTrialNotes/day7.md

  * Did you consider giving someone access to a lawyer?
   * I understand he already had been informed of his rights.
   * I wasn't investigating him.
- * Did you explain any further that you weren't inestigating him?
+ * Did you explain any further that you weren't investigating him?
   * No.
  * Did you get the impression he misunderstood your role?
   * No.